-- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - 83% of patients with diabetes, on the register, in whom the last blood pressure reading (measured in the preceding 12 months) was 140/80 mmHg or less, compared to national average 78%. - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
+- Chronic disease management and patients at risk of hospital admission were identified as a priority. - Performance for diabetes related indicators was comparable to the national average.
+For example, the percentage of patients with diabetes, on the register, in whom the last blood pressure reading (measured in the preceding 12 months) was 140/80 mmHg or less was 87% (national average 78%) and the percentage of patients with diabetes, on the register, who have had the influenza immunisation was 91% (national average 94%). - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
 For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.